memmett/PyWENO/docs/index.rst

 **News**

+* May 15 2012: Several routines were added for computing reconstructions of derivatives.
+These were contributed by Michael Welter.
 * January 23 2012: The non-uniform codes have been resurrected.
 * June 13 2011: PyWENO has been significantly refactored and simplified.
 A lot of code was removed in favour of focusing on code